Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by Foundation for Polish Science (FNP), IRAP project ICTQT, contract no. 2018/MAB/5, co-financed by EU Smart Growth Operational Programme.
+MM and MZ are supported by Foundation for Polish Science (FNP), IRAP project ICTQT, contract no. 2018/MAB/5, co-financed by EU Smart Growth Operational Programme.
 MZ thanks Michail Skotiniotis for a discussion on the link of all that with non-contextual hidden variables.
 MZ also thanks the late Jarek Pykacz for years of discussions on the subject of hidden variables.